Pari55051/shakespeare.exe/README.md

 3. Browse any website and enjoy thy newfound Shakespearean enlightenment.

 > NOTE:
-> - for use on chrome:
+> - for use on Google Chrome:
 > on chrome (violent monkey is not working for some reason, so I used tampermonkey to check), you need to turn on developer mode from "chrome://extensions" and enable user script in the extension setting (opened when you click on the tamper monkey extension) for it to > work. these are just google chromes checks, not extension issues
-> - for use in edge:
+> - for use in Microsoft Edge:
 > directly use it from violent monkey, no issues

 ---